 Personally, I liked Messenger scan codes a lot.
 They offered an easy way to take people from the offline world into your digital world.

 But unfortunately, user adoption of Messenger scan codes was very low.
 People weren’t familiar with them and didn’t know how to use them.
+Although QR codes have failed to gain much traction in Western countries, people are more familiar with them than the old Messenger codes.

 In this article, you will learn…